 The fact that it is the most used, makes many novice users wonder how to install it on Linux.
 The process is simple and you will see.

-Install Google Chrome on Manjaro Linux
+Install Google Chrome on Manjaro Linux (GUI Method)

-As expected, Google Chrome is not present in the official Manjaro repositories, but it doesn’t make the process complex.
+Again, Google Chrome is not present in the official Manjaro repositories, but it doesn’t make the process complex.
 Let’s go for it.